FINANCIAL AID RATE96%

 - * Accredited by the American Dental Association, Commission on Dental Accreditation (since 1961)

-UNM is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-A classification.
+University of New Mexico is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Baseball (Mountain West Conference)